 Onion cepae extract mixed with allantoin and aloe is used topically to help heal scars.
-A Polish study showed repeated use of an onion extract cream lead to lighter, softer and more elastic scars.
+A Polish study showed that repeated use of an onion extract cream leads to lighter, softer, and more elastic scars.

 Derma E and Mederma are brands of scar gel that utilize onion extract.
 For best results, use 1 to 4 times daily for a minimum of 10 weeks.